-Senate Bill 594, which became Chapter of the Statutes of 1971, was introduced by Senator Song and Assemblyman McAlister to effectuate the recommendation of the Commission on this subject.
+Senate Bill 594, which became Chapter 1607 of the Statutes of 1971, was introduced by Senator Song and Assemblyman McAlister to effectuate the recommendation of the Commission on this subject.
 See Recommendation Relating to Attachment, Garnishment, and Exemptions From Execution: Discharge From Employment (March 1971), reprinted as Appendix IV to this Report.
-The bill was enacted after the words "the payment of" were inserted in the second sentence of subdivision (b) of Labor Code Section 2929.